Digital Piano Expert

 How About a “Reasons to Learn How to Read Sheet Music” Top Ten List?

-Sheet music shows the composer’s full intentions, not just the notes to be played.
-Though tablature for your instrument might seem easier, it is limited to showing the immediate notes to be played.
+1. Sheet music shows the composer’s full intentions, not just the notes they want to play.
 Sheet music can show you details of what to do with those notes.
-Should they be struck hard or soft?
-Should they end hard or soft?
-Should they sound, then quickly be silenced, or should they be allowed to ring?
-How should they relate to the next notes to be played?
+Should you play them hard or soft?
+How long should they last?
+How should they relate to the next notes in the music?

-Sheet music is common across instruments, allowing a composer who plays one instrument, such as piano, easily communicate what they want to be played on another instrument, such as guitar or vocals.
+2. Sheet music is common across instruments, allowing a composer who plays one instrument, such as the piano, easily communicate what they want to play on another instrument, such as guitar or vocals.
 Contrast this with tablature, which is so instrument-specific as to be unintelligible to musicians who do not play the same instrument.

-Because rhythm and other details beyond the notes themselves can be communicated in sheet music, you can more rapidly learn other music styles.
+4. Because sheet music communicates rhythm and other details beyond the notes themselves, you can more rapidly learn other music styles.

-Knowing how to write sheet music makes it easier for you to capture the details of music you compose.
+6. Knowing how to write sheet music makes it easier for you to capture the details of the music you compose.

-Knowing how to write sheet music makes it easier to remember details of the music you hear.
+7. Knowing how to write sheet music makes it easier to remember the details of the music you hear.

-Knowing how to read sheet music makes it easier for you to record notes on changes or specific ways to play music you are learning or working on.
+8. Knowing how to read sheet music makes it easier for you to record notes on changes or specific ways to play the music you are learning or working on.

 How to Read Sheet Music